About Us

 Literacy

 Lumberton is home to nationally recognized author Patricia McClelland Terrell, pen name p.m.terrell.
 An author of 18 books and founder of Lumberton’s nationally recognized annual Book’Em North Carolina Writers Conference and Book Fair.
-Lumberton is the only location in North Carolina sanctioned to hold this national event that brings more than 75 authors, publishers and literary agents who sell, sign their books and participate in talks and panel discussions.
-Learn more at www.pmterrell.com and www.bookemnc.org.
+Lumberton is the only location in North Carolina sanctioned to hold this national event.
+The event brought more than 75 authors, publishers and literary agents who sold, signed their books and participated in talks and panel discussions.
+Follow p.m.terrell at this link. www.pmterrell.com.

 Downtown Main Street